NicoJanE/PHP-Development-Template-Stack/README.md

 # General usage suggestion
 This is a Template example defined in the ***\docker\Containers and swarm templates\\*** folder.
 Me personal idea is to copy this directory to the local development programming language directory as an template (and customize it there when needed, it can then become a new version or a whole new template).
-In the copied template language directory you can then make a copy of the above defined template and implement your project from there.
+From the copied template language directory you can then make a copy of the above defined template, in your project directory, and implement your project from there.

 Example :